TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 I mean— it wasn't just about understanding.
 It was also about explicitly getting the crowd involved.
 Algorave is often described as a [back and forth](https://www.youtube.com/watch?v=S2EZqikCIfY) between the coders and the crowd.
 This pause was a clear acknowledgement and deepening of that.

 At one point, Alex made a mistake.
-He accidentally made one of the sequences cycle through really quickly— fast.
+He accidentally made one of the sequences cycle through way too quickly— too fast.
 It sounded a little bit jarring, and I saw him smile to himself when it happened.
 He stopped it shortly afterwards and looked up at the crowd and sheepishly said "sorry", which cut the— it made everyone laugh.

 At that moment, I thought back to our chat in the pub, when Alex had told me about the culture of "embracing your mistakes" within live coding.
 I wondered to myself— I wondered if he had considered— even for a moment— did he feel tempted to keep the mistake in?
 I'm not sure.
 Maybe not.
 Maybe that one was too much.
 But I bet he could if he really wanted to.
 And in this moment, I now observe how I— how it's— how it shares similarities to my current approach to writing, with all— these— annoying— dashes.